 Tagline

-He was responsible for removing signs at Boddam - aided by the police.
+He was responsible for removing signs at Boddam - aided by the police and is worried about personal bullying.

 Here's our new sign, shortly to go up, together with new signs at every entrance to the Sanctuary.